lsy0314/AIChatBot/README.md

 * https://guides.github.com/features/mastering-markdown/

 # Contact
 I am a student in [Maehyun mid-school](http://www.maehyeon.ms.kr/).
 My homepage is http://Limsuyoun.github.io.
 If you have any questions, Please contact me lsy0314@gmail.com.
-I make an effort to write english statement by utilizing https://translate.google.com to talk about my project with foreigners all over the world.
+I have used  https://translate.google.com to talk about my project with foreigners all over the world.